snlederman/data-mining-project/README.md

 **-translate** :
 - The translate argument can be used with other arguments, in which case it will be implemented last, or by itself.
 - The translate argument will create a new column, if one is not exist, next to the translated column with the suffix "_en"
+- To see the available languages insert "languages" as the argument for LANGUAGE
 - Usage example: -translate product_details name
 -> translate table "product_details", column "name" and insert translation to column "name_en"